Len Johnson (footballer): Football

 He was equal leading goalkicker for Essendon in the 1929 VFL season, and in one game kicked nine goals.
 He then played and coached in Tasmania, including at the Longford, Nhill and Griffith clubs.

 Military service

 Johnson enlisted in the Second AIF in March 1941 and was posted to British Malaya as a private in 4 Reserve Motor Transport Company.

 Death

 He died in an accident on 24 January 1942 near Singapore.
 On that day, Johnson's sergeant ordered 4 Reserve Motor Transport Company to demolish a warehouse.
-The sergeant knocked down a wall, not knowing that Johnson was behind it and killing Johnson in the process.Footballer's Death, The Argus, (Wednesday, 28 January 1942), p.4.L.A.
-Johnson Killed: On Active Service, The Mercury, (Thursday, 29 January 1942), p.8.
+The sergeant knocked down a wall, not knowing that Johnson was behind it and killing Johnson in the process.

-Grave

 The location of his grave was lost when the Japanese Empire occupied Singapore three weeks after Johnson's death.

-Commemorated

 His death is commemorated at the Singapore War Memorial, Kranji.